-c.
-Vista Terminations: Building facades shall be located to terminate a vista created by the centerline of a street or open space.
 When building facades terminate a vista, they shall be designed to have a significant architectural feature located on axis with the vista.

-(2) Massing

-- a.
+- (2) Massing - a.
 Massing shall be simple.
 Buildings shall be composed of one or a few simple boxes.
 Buildings shall be configured as a single simple or multiple simple volume(s) composed of relatively shallow rooms to allow penetration of light into interior volumes and cross-ventilation. - b.
 A building's roof form shall be appropriate to the architectural style. - c.
 Towers, where required by the Regulating Plan, consist of a structure that protrudes one-half story above the eaves of the principal building and may exceed the maximum permitted building height.
-Towers shall be designed as an integral part of the building. - d.
-When buildings are composed of more than a single volume, they shall embody a clear hierarchy of massing.
+Towers shall be designed as an integral part of the building. - When buildings are composed of more than a single volume, they shall embody a clear hierarchy of massing.
 The location of the main body of the building shall be discernible at a glance. - e.
-Massing shall be consistent with the historical style.

-(3) Additions

-- a.
-For major additions and renovations as defined in § 60-850 A, the entire building shall comply with this Article VIII. - b.
-For minor horizontal additions to existing nonconforming buildings, only the new portion shall be required to comply with this Article VIII. - c.
-For all vertical additions, the entire primary facade(s), including existing portions of a building, shall comply with this Article VIII.
+Massing shall be consistent with the historical style. - (3) Additions - a.
+For major additions and exterior renovations as defined in § 60-850 A, the entire building shall comply with this Article VIII. - b.
+For minor horizontal additions (additions to the front, side, or rear) to existing nonconforming buildings, only the new portion shall be required to comply with this Article VIII. - c.
+For all vertical additions (additional floors), the entire primary facade(s), including existing portions of a building, shall comply with this Article VIII.